 The people we saw, met and interacted with are very frustrated by the seeming collusion between Oil company Total E&P, central and local government officials who take turns in deceiving them, intimidating them and grabbing their property including their houses mainly grass thatched.
 The area is hard to reach, dusty, and roads are under construction.
-It is a truly remote area where education, literacy and development are very limited.
-Poverty, disease and ignorance are undisguised.
+It is a truly remote area where education, literacy, and development are very limited.
+Poverty, disease, and ignorance are undisguised.
 Little wonder outsiders like Total, brokers, fraudsters, speculators and compromised politicians and professionals are praying on them.

 Accessing them must be done stealthily or very wisely.
-The orthodox style of elite NGO/non-profit staff cruising there in a fleet of 4WD land cruisers or pick-ups won’t do.
-We learned that such is harbinger for having meetings stopped or cars barred by the district security.
+The orthodox style of elite NGO/non-profit staff cruising there is a fleet of 4WD land cruisers or pick-ups won’t do.
+We learned that such is the harbinger for having meetings stopped or cars barred by the district security.
 We beat them by packing ourselves in one car.

-The primary culprit is Total E&P which is accused of using both deception and force and playing on their ignorance, illiteracy and poverty to prey on their land for their developments.
+The primary culprit is Total E&P which is accused of using both deception and force and playing on their ignorance, illiteracy, and poverty to prey on their land for their developments.

 It is difficult to point to a single person who is not violated by Total E&P. But the most violated persons relating to the area we directly visited exceed 1000 victims of capricious land grab, displacement, non-compensation and forced elicitation of signatures by Total E&P. The people were so aggrieved by Total E&P that some were seeking our approval to be violent while most seemed to think that Total E&P is too big to fight and anyone, they approach appears afraid of it.